PrajwalPrashanth/youtube-mcp-server/README.md

-# YouTube MCP(Model Context Protcol) Server for Transcript
+# YouTube MCP(Model Context Protcol) Server

 ----
 This MCP server provides a tool to fetch and extract transcripts from YouTube videos.
+It enables AI language models (LLMs) to:

-- Provides LLMs have access to full text transcript from a YouTube video URL
+- Access complete text transcripts from YouTube video URLs
-- Used to further Process and analyze video content through the transcript
+- Process and analyze video content through transcripts
-- Reference video information in conversations
+- Reference and discuss video information in conversations

+The server acts as a bridge between AI models and YouTube content by automatically extracting and formatting video transcripts.

 Instead of saying can't access links
 ![](image.png)